bgreenlee/pygtail/README.md

 only work if you invoke Pygtail once. ie using the offset file won't work since Pygtail won't know where to locate your old log file.

-Tailing a rotated file won't work with copytruncate set on logrotate or where the same file is wiped and rewritten to.

 Build status